Ouyancheng/FlatHeadBro/README.md

 ### Running the boot0-spl

-After your build, in the build directory you will get a binary file `boot0-sdcard.bin`, and that's the file that will be flashed to the SD card.
+After your build, in the build/bin directory you will get a binary file `boot0-sdcard.bin`, and that's the file that will be flashed to the SD card.

 ```
 # In the build directory
-sudo dd if=boot0-sdcard.bin of=/dev/<YOUR_SD_CARD_DEVICE> bs=4096 seek=2
+sudo dd if=bin/boot0-sdcard.bin of=/dev/<YOUR_SD_CARD_DEVICE> bs=4096 seek=2
 sync
 ```